 I first picked up a camera to keep myself occupied after a shoulder surgery in high school.
-I enjoyed observing and capturing the moments, as much as I did playing.
+Sitting on the bench watching my friends playing soccer wasn’t an option for me, I started bringing my mom’s camera with me to occupy my time.
+After the first game I was so in love with observing and capturing the moments that I forgot how much I missed playing.
 In no time at all, not a day went by that I didn’t have a camera in my hand.
 When I realized that I could pursue a career in photojournalism, I immediately knew this was what I wanted to do.
-I am currently in my third-year of the photojournalism program at Rochester Institute of Technology.

 Image and Video Editing

 Current Events / News